How To Face Your Bigger Social Fears Gradually

 Experiment with dropping safety behaviors

 A safety behavior is anything someone uses to partially shield themselves from the consequences of their fear.
 Someone who's terrified of giving presentations may always have some anti-anxiety medication on hand, just in case they need to take a pill or two before speaking.
 They may never actually use them, but just knowing they're available is reassuring.
-Another example would be using alcohol to provide courage and a handy excuse for any social gaffes you make.
+Another example would be a guy using alcohol at parties to provide courage, as well as a handy excuse for any social gaffes he makes.

 These principles can be used in the shorter term to build courage as well

-This article is mainly talking about how to gradually face your fears over a period of weeks or months.
+This article talked about how to gradually face your fears over a period of weeks or months.
 The same ideas of momentum and gradually working your way up from easy to hard tasks can help you bolster your courage in a shorter time frame.
 For example, if someone has to face a scary task in the evening they can confront some smaller, similar fears earlier in the day.
 That way, when the evening rolls around, they're 'warmed up'.